Brionconroy/coffee-social-react/README.md

-# Coffee Socail React FrontEnd
+# Coffee Social React FrontEnd

 ## Introduction

-The concept of the site came to my when i was looking around the internet for information on differnt coffee machines to percous. after i got one the real trubole shooting started. i was going from formum to forum trying to sift throught the information i was looking for. i thought it might be a better idea to create a space for coffee inthosast to come to gether to be able to ask questions and in general selibrate coffee.
+The concept of the site came to my when I was looking around the internet for information on differnt coffee machines to purchase.
+After I got one, the real trubole shooting started.
+I was going from forum to forum trying to sift through for the information I was looking for.
+I thought it might be a better idea to create a space for coffee enthusiasts to come together to connect, ask questions, and in general to celebrate coffee.
-The Coffee Social API is Front-End React App, the Coffee Social.
-The coffee Social is a social site for coffee lovers to post or blog about there coffee jerney and or to trouble shoot there coffee recipes.
+The Coffee Social API is a Back-End App that serves the front-end website The Coffee Social.
+It is a social site for coffee lovers to post or blog about there coffee journey and/or to troubleshoot there coffee recipes.
-The site allows an Admin user to login using a pre-registered login(superuser) from there the Admin-user can create, read, update and delete(CRUD) Profiles, post and comments.
+The site allows an Admin user to login using a pre-registered login(superuser).
+From there, the Admin-user can create, read, update and delete(CRUD) Profiles, posts, and comments on posts.
-This website also allows a users to create a login, make a post on the wbesite and view an edit the there posts and comment/like others.
+This website also allows a user to create a login, make a post on the wbesite and view and edit their posts and comments and like other's.

  + This is a link to my live website [Live site](https://coffee-social-react-9c0fd55d8b45.herokuapp.com/)